postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 ## Next Steps

+Checkout [Security and Compliance: A Shared Responsibility Model](https://www.postman.com/shared-responsibility/) for important security considerations.

-For information on getting started see [Getting Started With Postman](https://learning.postman.com/getting-started/)
+Finally, head over to [Getting Started With Postman](https://learning.postman.com/getting-started/) for what to do next.